This post contains affiliate links and I may earn a commission if you make a purchase.

 Your budget won’t work perfectly from day one.
 You need to give it several months to smooth out and to adjust before you can really tell if it’s working.

-If you don’t like the idea of a budget to begin with, it’ll be hard to stick with it.
-If you hate budgeting, it may be wiser to try a different money management technique that you may have more success with.
+If you don’t like the idea of a budget, to begin with, it’ll be hard to stick with iIt it may be wiser to try a different money management technique that you may have more success w if you hate budgetingith.

 To make budgeting less painful, use a budgeting smartphone app.
-The colors, graphics and sounds may be enough for you to convince you to keep sticking to your budget.
+The colors, graphics, and sounds may be enough to convince you to keep sticking to your budget.

 Wrapping it up